certbot/certbot/docs/contributing.rst

 configuration checkpoints and rollback.

+.. _display:

 Display
 ~~~~~~~

-We currently offer a pythondialog and "text" mode for displays.
+We currently offer a pythondialog, non-interactive, and "text" mode for displays.
 Display
 plugins implement the `~certbot.interfaces.IDisplay`
 interface.